otesoo11781/ChatRoom/README.md

-# NCTU_NP_HW1
-NCTU NP homework1 , a simple chat room.
+# A simple chat room

 ### SERVER
 When executing the server , the first argument is a PORT of this application.